iPhone 13 is here, and Apple gave it some big battery, storage and camera upgrades

 |52mm

-To put things in perspective, this is an enormous improvement for the iPhone by it still pails in comparison to the telephoto cameras on the Galaxy S21 Ultra and phones from Huawei.
+To put things in perspective, this is an enormous improvement for the iPhone, but it still pales in comparison to the telephoto cameras on the Galaxy S21 Ultra and phones from Huawei.

 iPhone 13 Pro and 13 Pro Max get a 120Hz ProMotion display

-But the Pro models now get a higher refresh rate which makes animations and scrolling look smoother and gaming more immersive.
-Android phone whether they are expensive or cheap commonly feature a high refresh rate screen.
-Up to now, the only Apple device to offer such a refresh rate was the iPad Pro which uses an LCD screen instead of the OLED found on the iPhone 13 Pro and 13 Pro Max.
+But the Pro models now get a higher refresh rate, which makes animations and scrolling look smoother and gaming more immersive.
+Android phones, whether they are expensive or not, commonly feature a high refresh rate screen.
+Up to now, the only Apple device to offer such a refresh rate was the iPad Pro, which uses an LCD screen instead of the OLED found on the iPhone 13 Pro and 13 Pro Max.

 The iPhone 13 gets an A15 chip and iOS 15

 All models of the new iPhone 13 are powered by Apple's new A15 Bionic chip and run iOS 15.
-All of the new phones continue to support 5G and Apple's MagSafe charging and accessory system.
+All of the new phones continue to support 5G as well as Apple's MagSafe charging and accessory system.

-This is a developing story.
-See all of CNET's coverage from today's Apple event.